TLS Internals

 • We wanted TLS 1.3 support and MbedTLS doesn’t have it.

-• We want to support QUIC, that doesn’t work with MbedTLS.
+• We wanted to support QUIC, which doesn’t work with MbedTLS.

-By now we have removed any traces of MbedTLS, but we are still using OE’s OpenSSL library, which doesn’t have QUIC support.
+By now we have removed any traces of MbedTLS, but we are still using a version of OpenSSL which doesn’t have QUIC support.

 MbedTLS vs OpenSSL